-Thousands of years later, in the age of famed conservationist John Muir, a kindred spirit named John Otto dedicated himself to protecting and promoting these spectacular ancient landscapes in western Colorado.
+Thousands of years later, in the age of famed conservationist John Muir, a kindred spirit named John Otto dedicated himself to protecting and promoting these spectacular ancient landscapes in Western Slope Colorado.
 A quirky individual, Otto moved to the area in the early twentieth century to work on an irrigation project.
 When he first saw the rugged canyon lands and soaring monoliths south of Grand Junction, he was enthralled.
 In 1907 he wrote, that “these canyons … they feel like the heart of the world to me.
 I’m going to stay and build trails and promote this place, because it should be a national park.”
 Otto led fundraising campaigns, collected signatures for petitions, and wrote newspaper editorials and letters to politicians in support of national recognition for the ancient landscape.

 In 1911 the National Park Service (NPS) appointed John Otto as the monument’s first custodian.
 A year later, the first road through the Monument was built, extending four miles.

 Today, Rim Rock Drive extends 23 miles throughout the park including three tunnels blasted from canyon walls.
 The drive is also a challenging road-biking route.
 It’s home to the annual bike race called Tour of the Moon.
 The Monument also features picnic areas and two campgrounds for RV’s and tents.
 Restrooms and picnic tables are generously situated throughout.
 And several hiking trails are featured throughout the Monument.

 The visitors center offers maps, guides, gifts and some of the friendliest staff you’ll find in the National Park Service.